CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 - IPv4 and IPv6 UDP PTP packets are supported.
 - Only a single PTP domain per network is supported.
 - You can isolate PTP traffic to a non-default VRF.
-- You can configure PTP on bridges and VRFs; however PTP is not supported on bonds.
+- PTP is supported on layer 3 interfaces, trunk ports, and VLANs.
+However, PTP is not supported on bonds.
+- You can enable PTP on the default VRF or a non-default VRF to isolate the PTP traffic.
 <!--- Multicast and mixed message mode is supported; unicast only message mode is *not* supported.-->
 {{%/notice%}}